zk-db/index/posts/zk-app-issues.md

 - render error using error.tsx
 - set 404.tsx for not found page
-- swr and context for performance and  globel api error handle display
+- swr and context for performance and  globel
+- api error handle display
+- tool status dev beta rc